LINBIT (DRBD, LINSTOR), Storage Solutions

 Peace of mind

-Unlike many proprietary vendors who make you purchase an expensive black box with licensed hardware and software and charge per machine Socket or per Gigabyte transferred, DRBD Proxy’s costs are per host/node.
+Unlike many proprietary vendors who make you purchase an expensive black box with licensed hardware and software and charge per machine Socket or per Gigabyte transferred, Proxy’s costs are per host/node.
 This makes Enterprise Level Disaster Recovery affordable for businesses of all sizes.

 Near real-time replication

-DRBD Proxy mitigates bandwidth, latency, and distance issues by buffering writes into memory ensuring that your WAN latency doesn’t become your disk throughput.
+Proxy mitigates bandwidth, latency, and distance issues by buffering writes into memory ensuring that your WAN latency doesn’t become your disk throughput.
 Data is transferred as fast as your link can handle.
-Your organization can ensure Synchronous High Availability locally and Asynchronous Disaster Recovery replication off-site by using DRBD and DRBD Proxy together.
+Your organization can ensure Synchronous High Availability locally and Asynchronous Disaster Recovery replication off-site by using DRBD and Proxy together.

 Cutting edge compression

-To further mitigate bandwidth, latency, and distance constraints, DRBD Proxy includes native LZMA and LZ4 data compression options.
+To further mitigate bandwidth, latency, and distance constraints, Proxy includes native LZMA and LZ4 data compression options.
 For users looking to replicate an extensive amount of data using minimal CPU, LINBIT has partnered with AHA data compression hardware to minimize the CPU usage during data compression.
 For more information view our Technical Guide or contact us.

 Not a backup